AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical-v21/modules/module10/ex2.md

 ---
 title: Intelligent Services - Customer AI Create a New Instance (Configure)
-description: Customer AI: Create a New Instance (Configure)
+description: Customer AI - Create a New Instance (Configure)
 kt: 5342
 audience: Data Engineer, Data Architect
 doc-type: tutorial
 activity: develop
 ---

-# 10.2 Customer AI Create a New Instance (Configure)
+# 10.2 Customer AI - Create a New Instance (Configure)

 Customer AI works by analyzing existing Consumer Experience Event data to predict churn or conversion propensity scores.
 Creating a new Customer AI instance allows marketeers to define goals and measures.